-Beyond these largely physical impacts, it was also made clear that AMD affects the psychologies of those with lived experience in a meaningful way.
-For instance, approximately one-third of respondents showed that they think about their disease and its impacts either "all the time" or "a lot of the time," implying that AMD carries a significant psychological burden (Figure 2).
+Beyond these largely physical impacts, it was also made clear that AMD affects patients psychologically in a profound way.
+For instance, approximately one-third of respondents sthink about their disease and its impacts either "all the time" or "a lot of the time," implying that AMD carries a significant psychological burden (Figure 2).